joehahn/exes-n-ohs/README.md

 If instead you get "curl: (60) SSL certificate problem: unable to get local issuer certificate" add -k option to curl command.

+###publish report

+First open a terminal and then tell jupyter notebook about the jupyter dashboards:

+    sudo jupyter dashboards quick-setup --sys-prefix

+and execute _confidence_levels.ipynb_

 ### todo